 You might not be familiar with latency, but it’s an issue that affects gamers and developers alike.
+Latency is particularly an issue when playing or developing first-person shooter games.
 Defined as the delay in data transfer between a request being made and when a response is received, it’s an inevitable byproduct of the internet’s architecture.
-Data packets can only travel along fiber networks at a certain speed, while network congestion or server delays exacerbate any lag between response and receipt.
+Data packets can only travel through fiber networks at a certain speed, while network congestion or server delays exacerbate any lag between response and receipt.

 While malware and even ambient weather could play a role, latency usually results from one or more of these issues: